anoma/taiga/book/src/exec.md

 # Taiga execution model

 ## On a high level

-**Intents** are a mechanism that allows users to enact a multiparty state transition.
+Taiga's execution model is based on the idea of intents. **Intents** are a mechanism that allows users to enact a multiparty state transition.
 Users express their interests with intents, and Taiga makes sure that the intents are satisfied atomically.

 Here is the high level description of the process, starting from creating intents and ending up publishing a blockchain transaction representing the desired state transition:
 1. **Create**: A user creates an intent, publishing the information of what they have and what they want